-Broad public participation was secured through an online-based consultation and participation procedure, as well as several public stakeholder meetings in different parts of Schleswig-Holstein and public displays.

-The draft of the revised plan has already gone through two consultations (also online-based).
-At the moment the results of the second consultation are in the prozess of evaluation.
+Broad public participation was secured through online-based consultation and participation procedures, as well as several public stakeholder meetings in different parts of Schleswig-Holstein and public displays.
+The first draft has gone through consultation in winter 2018 / spring 2019 for 6 month.
+The received comments were checked and a revised draft was drawn up.
+This revised plan has gone through a second consultation in the beginning of 2021 for 3 month.